 Fungal Acne Ingredient Checker

 Can't find a product in our database?
-Copy-paste the ingredient list of the product in the box below:
+Copy-paste the ingredient list of the product into the box below:

 💡 How it works 💡

-➀ Copy the ingredient list of your product in the grey box above.
+➀ Copy the ingredient list of your product into the grey box above.

 You can get the ingredient list from reliable retailers (f.ex.
 Sephora) or the product manufacturer.